How do hackers hack a bank account and how to protect themselves?

 How to defend against phishing?

-First, treat any email with skepticism if the address looks suspicious.
-And whenever you see an address that looks legit, but looks weird, ask the sender.
+First, treat any email with skepticism if the address seems suspicious.
+And every time you see an address that looks legitimate, but looks strange, ask the sender.
 If the account has been compromised, however, it is best not to communicate by email (contact him instead by phone or via the website directly).

 3- "Man-in-the-Middle" type attack

 In order to obtain your personal information, hackers can target your communications with your bank's website.
-They can indeed initiate a Man-in-the-Middle attack (MITM) when they intercept communications between your computer and a real-looking online service.
+They can in fact initiate a Man-in-the-Middle attack (MITM) when they intercept communications between your computer and a real-looking online service.

 attack hacker Man in the Middle

-Park guide walks MITM attacks typically involve monitoring an untrusted server and analyzing the data it sends and receives.
+The MITM attacks typically involve monitoring an untrusted server and analyzing the data it sends and receives.
 Hackers take your login credentials on this network and steal them.
-They can, however, modify the web page you visit when you type in a URL by using DNS cache poisoning.
-Hacker clone site will be redirected to your site due to cache contamination.
-If you're not careful, you may end up giving your login details to the fake site because it seems to be the right one!
+However, they can change the web page you visit when you type a URL using DNS cache poisoning.
+The hacker's clone site will be redirected to your site due to cache contamination.
+If you're not careful, you may end up giving your login details to the fake site because it appears to be the right one!

 How to protect yourself from MITM?